Scholar, researcher, writer

 2013 - Grand Valley State University Master of Arts in English

-AWARDS
+AWARDS AND FELLOWSHIPS

-Spring 2013 - Most Outstanding Student Award
+Spring 2013 - Grand Valley State University Most Outstanding Student Award

 Spring 2013 - Distinguished Master’s Thesis Award Nominee, Midwestern Association of Graduate Schools